Easy Accurate Reading and Writing of Floating-Point Numbers

-The algorithm for writing a floating-point number is more complicated in order to output only the shortest decimal mantissa which reads back as the original floating-point input.
-First, the positive integer mantissa {\tt mant} and integer exponent (of 2) {\tt e2} are extracted from floating-point input {\tt f}.
-The variable {\tt point} is set to the upper-bound of the decimal approximation of {\tt e2} and would be the output decimal exponent if the decimal point were to the right of the mantissa least significant digit.
+In the algorithm, the positive integer mantissa {\tt mant} and integer exponent (of 2) {\tt e2} are extracted from floating-point input {\tt f}.
 Constant {\tt llog2} is the base 10 logarithm of 2.
+The variable {\tt point} is set to the upper-bound of the decimal approximation of {\tt e2}, and would be the output decimal exponent if the decimal point were to the right of the mantissa least significant digit.

 When {\tt e2} is positive, {\tt point} is the upper-bound of the number of decimal digits of {\tt mant} in excess of the floating-point mantissa's precision. {\tt mant} is left shifted by {\tt e2} bits into {\tt num}.
-The {\tt roundQuotient} of {\tt num} and $10^{\bf point}$ yields the integer decimal mantissa {\tt lquo}.
+The {\tt roundQuotient} of {\tt num} and $5^{\rm\bf point}$ yields the integer decimal mantissa {\tt lquo}.
 If {\tt mantExpToDouble(lquo,point)} is not equal to the original floating-point value {\tt f}, then the {\tt roundQuotient} is recomputed with the divisor effectively divided by 10, yielding one more digit of precision.

-When {\tt e2} is negative, {\tt den} is set to $2^{\bf -e2}$ and {\tt point} is the negation of the lower-bound of the number of decimal digits in {\tt den}. {\tt num} is bound to the product of {\tt mant} and $10^{\bf point}$.
+When {\tt e2} is negative, {\tt den} is set to $2^{\rm\bf -e2}$ and {\tt point} is the negation of the lower-bound of the number of decimal digits in {\tt den}. {\tt num} is bound to the product of {\tt mant} and $5^{\rm\bf point}$.
 The {\tt roundQuotient} of {\tt num} and {\tt den} produces the integer {\tt lquo}.
 If {\tt mantExpToDouble(lquo,point)} is not equal to the original floating-point value {\tt f}, then the {\tt roundQuotient} is computed again with {\tt num} multiplied by 10, yielding one more digit of precision.

 The last part of {\tt doubleToString} constructs the output using Java {\tt StringBuilder}.
 The mantissa trailing zeros are eliminated by scanning the {\tt sman} string in reverse for non-zero digits and the decimal point is shifted to the most significant digit.